Super Simple Cheetah Birthday Party Ideas

 The border was pretty easy to put on, but my cakes are never very perfectly round, so there’s that.

 It doesn’t matter though!
-Sophia loved every bit of this cheetah birthday party and that’s what matters most.
+My daughter loved every bit of this cheetah birthday party and that’s what matters most.
 Everything was really simple and quick for me, and the end result was a fabulous party and a very happy birthday girl!

-Click on any item to download or purchase for your very own cheetah birthday party!
+Click on any item to purchase for your very own cheetah birthday party! (affiliate links)

 This post may contain affiliate links, for more information, please see my disclosure.